giantswarm/docs/src/content/general/architecture/openstack/index.md

 Hence, the key is to find the right balance between the new Cloud Native approach and the old school hard isolation.

-Above, we see several isolation layers in one place.
-Our automation can use a single project by cluster, with private subnets for the worker nodes and secure configuration by default.
-At the same time, the nodes run a container-ready operating system created with security and reliability in mind.
-Next, our base Kubernetes setup provides [Network Polices](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) to restrict communication to core components accompanying with a very strict policy to ensure containers do not gain extended privileges unintentionally.
+In order to address these concerns, we offer several isolation layers in one place:

+- **Network**: Our automation creates a single VPC by cluster, with private subnets for the worker nodes and secure configuration by default.
+- **Operating System**: The nodes run a container-ready operating system created with security and reliability in mind.
+- **Kubernetes**: Our base Kubernetes setup provides [Network Polices](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) to restrict communication to core components accompanying with a very strict policy to ensure containers do not gain extended privileges unintentionally.

 Having said that, there is no general rule to split workloads between Open Stack projects, clusters or namespaces.
 It highly depends on the customers policies in effect and access requirements among others.
 However, we can give some advice on where to start.